adonisjs/v5-docs/content/guides/security/web-security.md

+---
+summary: A complete guide to securing web applications in AdonisJS
+---

 You can protect your web applications from common web attacks like **CSRF**, **XSS**, **Content sniffing** and more using the `@adonisjs/shield` package.

 It is recommended to use this package when creating a server rendered app using AdonisJS.